Search

 • Improving communication: Humor can make complex messages easier to digest, capture attention, and aid memory.
 It can also be used to deliver delicate messages more lightly.

-• deprecation: A project manager who can laugh at themselves sends a strong message: they are human, approachable, and don't take themselves too seriously, which strengthens their credibility and ability to lead by example.
+• Showing self-deprecation: A project manager who can laugh at themselves sends a strong message: they are human, approachable, and don't take themselves too seriously, which strengthens their credibility and ability to lead by example.

 Adaptive Humor: A Social Intelligence Skill